Liebeck v. McDonald's Restaurants

-The plaintiff, Stella Liebeck (1912–2004), a 79-year-old woman, suffered third-degree burns in her pelvic region when she accidentally spilled coffee in her lap after purchasing it from a McDonald's restaurant.
+The plaintiff, Stella Liebeck (1912–2004), a 79-year-old woman, purchased hot coffee from a McDonald's restaurant, accidentally spilled it in her lap, and suffered third-degree burns in her pelvic region.
 She was hospitalized for eight days while undergoing skin grafting, followed by two years of medical treatment.
 Liebeck sought to settle with McDonald's for $20,000 to cover her medical expenses.
 When McDonald's refused, Liebeck's attorney filed suit in the U.S. District Court for the District of New Mexico, accusing McDonald's of gross negligence.